SAP-docs/btp-process-orchestration-migration-guide/docs/migration-guide-for-sap-process-orchestration-c344b1c.md

 # Migration Guide for SAP Process Orchestration

-Use this guide to migrate from the on-premise solution SAP Process Orchestration to the cloud solution SAP Integration Suite.
+Use this guide to migrate from the on-premise solution SAP Process Orchestration to the cloud solution SAP Integration Suite. (test)